linschris/git-tutorial/README.md

     * Remote storage: your project files on a different computer (online), where it's open to those who can see your Github Repository, instead of being only on your current computer.
         * Great for collaboration or for saving your progress (without the worry of losing your local .repository's git folder).

-### Code will flow from the working tree to the remote GitHub repository through git commands after this Introduction.
+### Code will flow from the working tree to the remote GitHub repository through git commands after this introduction.

 ## Commit Graph